algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/Conventions.md

 >[!TIP]
 >
->- `Good Practice:` Use a simple and descriptive name in PascalCase for the workflows.
+>- `Good Practice:` Use a simple and descriptive name in Pascal Case for the workflows.
 >
 >```md
->Workflow UserPreferences
+>Workflow User Preferences
 >Workflow Backend
 >```